Limp Bizkit: Record label deals and Three Dollar Bill, Y'all (1997–1998)

 Continuing the band's policy of using names that would repulse potential listeners, Limp Bizkit named the album by using part of the phrase "queer as a three dollar bill" and adding the word "Y'all" for Florida flavor, titling it Three Dollar Bill, Y'all.
 The completed album featured an abrasive, angry sound which Limp Bizkit used to attract listeners to its music.

-After the band completed recording, it toured with Korn and Helmet in 1997.
+After the band completed recording, they toured with Korn and Helmet in 1997.
 Critics reacted unfavorably to performances of Korn and Limp Bizkit; Milwaukee Journal-Sentinel music critic Jon M. Gilbertson criticized Durst's performance, stating "The one attention-grabbing moment of Limp Bizkit's rap/thrash show was when the lead singer expressed a desire for gay men to be 'stomped'.
 Which isn't remotely rebellious.
 It's just puerile."
 That same year, they also notably served as an opening act on the Album of the Year Tour for Faith No More, a band often credited as paving the way for Limp Bizkit and the nu metal genre.
 They were subject to a hostile reception from Faith No More's fans, with the group's keyboardist Roddy Bottum later recalling, "That guy Fred Durst had a really bad attitude.
 He was kind of a jerk.
 I remembered he called the audience faggots at one show when they booed him.
 Not a good scene."

-Interscope proposed to the band that the label pay $5,000 to guarantee that a Portland, Oregon radio station play the song "Counterfeit" fifty times, preceded and concluded with an announcement that the air time was paid for by Interscope.
+Interscope proposed to the band that the label pay $5,000 to guarantee that a Portland, Oregon, radio station play the song "Counterfeit" fifty times, preceded and concluded with an announcement that the air time was paid for by Interscope.
 The paid air time was criticized by the media, who saw it as "payola".
 The band's manager Jeff Kwatinetz later termed the plan as a "brilliant marketing move".
 Durst stated, "It worked, but it's not that cool of a thing."

-Following the release of "Counterfeit" as a single, Three Dollar Bill, Yall was released on July 1, 1997 and was met with minimal response.
+Following the release of "Counterfeit" as a single, Three Dollar Bill, Yall was released on July 1, 1997, and was met with minimal response.
 AllMusic writer Stephen Thomas Erlewine wrote, "They might not have many original ideas ... but they do the sound well.
 They have a powerful rhythm section and memorable hooks, most of which make up for the uneven songwriting."
 However, Robert Christgau panned the album.
 Despite the minimal response to his band's album, Durst was appointed Senior Vice President of A&R at Interscope.